yumaikas/HomeWork/README.md

 HomeWork
 ========

-This is a homework repo so that I can access my code on the go
+This is repository that contains the homework that I did for my Intro to Programming Class.
+It is not the most impressive work that I have done, but it does have nice style.